louisdcerda/personal-cfo/README.md

-# Spending-Coach 🚀
+# Peronsal CFO
 AI-powered, real-time budgeting for busy people.

 > **One-liner**
-> “Connect your bank in 30 seconds and get a daily chat message that tells you exactly what to adjust to stay on budget.”
+> “Connect your bank in 30 seconds and get a daily chat message that tells you exactly what to adjust to stay on budget”

 ---